-If you have any comments, questions, or concerns regarding any facet of our National Fraternity, please do not hesitate to contact me.
+If you have any comments, questions, or concerns regarding any facet of our National Fraternity, please do not hesitate to contact me at tsmith@tep.org.
 I look forward to working with you for the benefit of our Fraternity!

 Fraternally,